-Active-data pools are useful for fast client restores, reducing the number of onsite or offsite storage volumes, or reducing bandwidth when you copy or restore files that are vaulted electronically in a remote location.
+Active-data pools are useful for fast restoration of client data.
+Benefits include a reduction in the number of onsite or offsite storage volumes, or reducing bandwidth when you copy or restore files that are vaulted electronically in a remote location.
 Active-data pools that use removable media, such as tape, offer similar benefits.
 Although tape devices must be mounted, the server does not have to position past inactive files.
 However, the primary benefit of using removable media in active-data pools is that the number of volumes that are used for onsite and offsite storage is reduced.
 If you store data to a remote location, you can minimize the amount of data that must be transferred by copying and restoring only active data.